- Wall Thickness

 Rapid injection molding a technology-driven process that leverages manufacturing automation.
 CAD models are sent directly to the production floor where mold milling begins, but in most cases, molds are fabricated from aluminum, not steel.
 This allows for faster and most cost-effective tooling when compared to traditional steel molds.

 There are number of surface finish options available and capabilities include side-action and hand-load inserts as well as simple overmolding and insert molding.
 Selective use of electrical discharge machining (EDM) is applied to improve mold features like corners and edges.
 The result is part production within a few weeks versus months when compared to traditional injection molding methods.

-Here some applications that work well for rapid injection molding and some industries taking advantage of the technology:
+Here are some applications that work well for rapid injection molding and some industries taking advantage of the technology: